oliviadinicola/LIPS/README.md

 * `output/`: where the results from the Kingston/HNR and inferencing algorithm will be saved to
 * `saved_parameters_hnr/`: where any parameters are saved from the user clicking the "Save Parameters" button on the Kingston/HNR algorithm page
 * `saved_parameters_inference/`: where any parameters are saved from the user clicking the "Save Parameters" button on the Inferencing algorithm page
+* `homePageUI.ui`: contains the UI design for the home page
+* `homePageUI.py`: contains the Python code for the home page features
+* `loadFilesUI.ui`: contains the UI design for the load files page
+* `loadFilesUI.py`: contains the Python code for the load files page
+* `HnrKingstonUI.ui`: contains the UI design for the HNR/Kingston algorithm page
+* `HnrKingstonUI.py`: contains the Python code for the HNR/Kingston algorithm page
+* `InferencingUI.ui`: contains the UI design for the inferencing algorithm page
+* `InferencingUI.py`: contains the Python code for the inferencing algorithm page

 ### `test_data/` Folder
 This folder contains sample test data for you to experiment with.
 However, you can use your own data as well that is saved in any location on your computer as long as the audio files have a `.wav` extension and textgrids have a `.TextGrid` extension.